 Backing up your Exodus Wallet

-- Transfer Cryptocurrency to Exodus to enable the backup function.
+Transfer Cryptocurrency to Exodus to enable the backup function.
 To do this click wallet > the coin you would like to deposit > receive.
 For example, if you want to deposit Bitcoin, click Bitcoin, then click receive.
 Use the wallet address provided to deposit the coins to your Exodus wallet.
-This will enable the backup function within Exodus.
+Once done, this will enable the backup function within Exodus.

-- Once you have deposited coins the backup function will be available.
-Click the backup option on the left-hand sidebar.
+Once you have deposited coins the backup function will be available.
+Now, click the backup option on the left-hand sidebar again.
 Exodus will ask that you create a password.
 Note – The wallet will not allow you to create a weak password.
-Ensure you create a password you will remember as it is the key to accessing your wallet.
+Ensure you create a password you will remember as it is key to accessing your wallet.
 If you’re not confident in your memory write the password down.
 Ensure it is stored somewhere safe and secure.
-The next step will ask that you re-enter the password to ensure they match.
+The next step will ask that you re-enter your new password to ensure they match.

-- The next screen shows your 12-word backup phrase.
+Next, the screen shows your 12-word backup phrase.
 This phrase is very important, we strongly recommend viewing the backup phrase privately.
-If anyone gains access to these 12 words they will have access to your wallet, and therefore your Cryptocurrency.
+If anyone gains access to these 12 words they will have access to your wallet, and therefore your cryptocurrency.
 Note – there is an option to print the phrase.
 We suggest writing down (or printing) two copies and storing them in secure separate locations in case a copy is damaged by fire, water or simply deteriorates over time.
 You can never be too careful!

 What’s the difference between the backup phrase and backup link?

 If someone gains access to your backup phrase, they will have access to your Exodus wallet and all coins stored on it.
 However, if someone gains access to your backup link, they cannot access your Exodus wallet unless they know your password as well.